micro-elements/MicroElements.Functional/README.md

 - Most of types are structs so they can not be null
 - Don't use monadic values for persistence because structs have default constructors and can be in uninitialized state
 - Don't use monadic values in other data structures
+- Main monad type is A, result type is B or Res

 ## Monad checklist
 - Readonly struct
 - Internal constructors, all factory checks in prelude
-- Monadic methods: Match, Map, Bind, Filter
+- Monadic methods: Match, Map, Bind(FlatMap), Filter
+  - inputs should be not null
+  - result types named Res
 - LINQ operations: AsEnumerable, Select(Map), Where(Filter), SelectMany
 - Equality methods
 - Implicit conversions